agentultra/lean-for-hackers/index.md

 1. Define functions with `def`
 1. How to call functions and sequence together `io` actions

-We also learned a couple of _commands_ which, in Lean, enable us to evaluate expressions and query Lean using `#eval` and `#check` respectively.
+We also learned about the `#check` command for querying Lean about types.

 The next thing we need to learn are more data types, structures, and libraries we have available to construct more interesting and useful